chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

     default['supermarket']['chef_oauth2_verify_ssl'] = false
     ```

+    The value of the flag `chef_oauth2_verify_ssl` is boolean and should be based on whether you have a valid certificate(non self-signed certificate) for automate.
+If you have a valid certificate set it as `true`, or else set it as `false`.

-1. Now, run `reconfigure` command to reflect the above changes in the running supermarket `appsupermarket-ctl reconfigure`.
+1. Now, run the following `reconfigure` command to reflect the above changes in the running supermarket application:

+    ```bash
+    appsupermarket-ctl reconfigure
+    ```

 1. Once reconfigure is completed visit the supermarket website on the browser.
 Refer to the image given below:

     IMAGE

 1. Hit the supermarket URL and select Sign In.
-You will be redirected to the Chef Identity page.
+You will be redirected to the Chef Identity page running inside Automate.
 Refer to the image below:

     IMAGE